Dev-98/Translator/README.md

 # Translator
- A translator that I made using some google API's and totally with a graphical representation
+ A translator that I made using a google API and for the rest of the functinality and graphical interface I used Tkinter